 Medical bill forgiveness may be an option for you if you have a hardship like a disability that prevents you from working and paying your medical debt.
 You may be able to petition your provider so you can get your debt completely forgiven by calling them up, explaining why you can’t pay them back, and asking them to forgive your debt based on your hardship.

-Keep in mind that if you opt for medical bill forgiveness, you’ll have to show your provider proof that you are unable to pay your bills.
+Keep in mind that if you opt for medical bill debt relief through forgiveness, you’ll have to show your provider proof that you are unable to pay your bills.
 Tax returns and written documents will likely be necessary to do so.

 If you’ve exhausted all other options, the legal process of bankruptcy may be a viable way for you to pay off medical debt.
-Chapter 7 bankruptcy may be a wise move if you have little to no disposable income (money left over after you’ve paid your taxes and necessary expenses).
+Chapter 7 bankruptcy may be an option if you have little to no disposable income (money left over after you’ve paid your taxes and necessary expenses).
 During Chapter 7 bankruptcy, most of your possessions will be sold so that your medical debt and other debts can be repaid.

-Chapter 13 bankruptcy may be an option if you do not qualify for Chapter 7 because you have sufficient income.
-This form of bankruptcy can give you the chance to make one, consolidated payment toward your debts via a repayment plan that spans anywhere from three to five years.
+Chapter 13 bankruptcy may be another option if you do not qualify for Chapter 7 because you have sufficient income.
+This form of bankruptcy can give you the chance to make one consolidated payment toward your debts via a repayment plan that spans anywhere from three to five years.

 While medical debt can be overwhelming, it is possible to pay it off.
-Take the time to consider all of the options available to you to determine which one is ideal for your budget and lifestyle needs.
+Take the time to consider all medical bill debt relief options available to you to determine which one is ideal for your budget and lifestyle needs.